Masks on ... or off? Retailers reverse course, ‘strongly recommend’ customers wear masks

 Mask policies have challenged stores throughout the pandemic and led to disputes between opponents of masks and frontline workers trying to enforce safety measures.
 Most large chains had removed face covering requirements for vaccinated shoppers, after CDC guidance at the time easing mask-wearing for people who have been vaccinated.
 Stores have continued to ask unvaccinated shoppers to wear masks.

-Following are the updated mask rules at some of the largest stores or chains in the state:
+Following are the updated mask rules at some of the largest stores or chains in Arizona:

 • Walmart will, according to its website, in counties with substantial or high risk of transmission and where there are state or local mask mandates, require workers to wear masks inside its facilities, including stores and distribution and fulfillment centers.